saqala/ISlimani.github.io/_posts/2017-11-08-spring-interview-questions-part3.markdown

 and Voilà!
 Jamal receives 500$ from Ilias!

 > Solving this problem is quite simple.
 Spring Security will automatically add a token to enforce *Same Origin Policy*.

+### Spring Security Architecture

+To start-off, we need to understand two cornerstones, explained above, that are the raison-d'être in Spring Security: *Authentification* and *Authorisation*.
+Who are you? and What are you allowed to do? respectively.